Meet the IJNR Staff

 Dave lives in Ann Arbor, Michigan, with his wife Sarah, and the two of them are kept in line by a slightly kooky terrier and an exceptionally affectionate pit bull.
 They have two daughters in college: A Bronco (WMU) and a Spartan (MSU).

 Melissa Mylchreest is IJNR’s Director of Communications and Development.

 Melissa lives in Missoula, Montana.
 At IJNR she's director of all things development- and communications-related, but she also works on programming sometimes, too.
 When she's not wearing her IJNR hat, she's a freelance writer, covering art, architecture, science, and society.
 She received a B.A. in creative writing from Connecticut College, an M.S. in environmental studies from the University of Montana (UM), and an M.F.A. in creative writing, also at UM.

 But writing all the time sometimes gets boring, so she’s done some other things too, including working as a professor, cook, government lackey, and barn-dismantler, among many others.
-When she’s not working, she gardens, hikes, makes art, cooks, volunteers with animal rescue groups, and spends as much time as possible outside with her two-legged and four-legged buddies.
+When she’s not working, she gardens, cooks, makes things out of clay, volunteers with animal rescue groups, and spends as much time as possible outside with her two-legged and four-legged buddies.